 First of all, no evidence suggests they are right.
 I have checked every single piece of alleged evidence I could find, and none of it would be acceptable as evidence in court or in science.

-- Under scrutiny: Johnny Cupcakes’ experiment on Reddit
+- Peer reviewed: Johnny Cupcakes’ experiment on Reddit

 - Fact check: Does EA’s newly patented matchmaking concept prove SHM?